 - Research within the social sciences are highly varied.
 For example, students in anthropology may be conducting interviews for field research while students in economics may be building complex computer models of human behavior and decision making.
 In fact, anthropology students could be building complex computer models of human behavior and decision making while students in economics may be conducting interviews for field research.
 Students wishing to pursue research in the social sciences should explore, in addition to what field he or she wants to conduct research, what kind of research to conduct.

-Students interested in conducting research in the social sciences should consult the academic resources page of Vanderbilt’s College of Arts and Science.
+Students interested in conducting research in the social sciences should consult the research resources page of Vanderbilt’s College of Arts and Science.